 The human brain is enclosed by an extremely rigid skull.
 Therefore, any abnormal growth inside such enclosed spaces leads to several detrimental effects.

-There are many treatments available for brain-related diseases like Deep brain stimulation, Cholinesterase inhibitors, and brain tumor.
+There are many treatments available for brain-related diseases like Deep brain stimulation, Cholinesterase inhibitors, and brain tumors.
 There are also many brain tumor treatments available such as surgery, chemotherapy radiation therapy, etc. Brain tumors can be classified into benign or malignant tumors and the growth of these tumors puts pressure on the skull, which can lead to damage of the brain and can be life-threatening.

 The risk of developing brain tumors generally increases with age.
 However, approximately more than 4500 cases of pediatric brain tumors are registered each year worldwide.
 New research has suggested that the tissues that cause brain tumors in children are different from those of adults.